 Pay Attention to Google’s Recommendations

 Unless you have opted out of it, Google will regularly make recommendations to you in your AdSense admin panel.
 These recommendations are based on the ads you are serving, the number of page views, and their analysis of comparing similar sites and revenues.

-Remember, Google makes money when you make money so they want to help you improve your revenue opportunities using AdSense.
-So listen to them.
+Remember, Google makes money when you make money so they want to help you improve your revenue opportunities by optimizing AdSense.
+So listen to them!

 Here’s what Google has to say about their recommendations:

 We only give recommendations for which we have high confidence, but when you implement you can always choose to first run a live traffic experiment on your site through Google Analytics Content Experiments (or any other experimentation framework).